MegatonHammer/megaton-hammer/README.md

 ## Building

-The easiest way to get started is through [rustup], as you'll need a very recent
+The easiest way to get started is through [rustup], as you'll need a very specific nightly:
-nightly:

 ```
 curl https://sh.rustup.rs -sSf | sh
-rustup toolchain add nightly
+rustup toolchain add nightly-2018-03-07
-rustup default nightly
+rustup default nightly-2018-03-07
 ```

 You'll also want to use [xargo], a cargo wrapper that will automatically compile